Tax Planning Guide

 At Schapira CPA, we specialize in helping manufacturing companies identify, document, and claim R&D tax credits.
 Our team of experts can guide you through the entire process, from identifying qualifying activities to preparing a robust technical report that will stand up to IRS scrutiny.

-Maximize Your R&D Tax Credits
+Ready to Claim Your R&D Tax Credits?